josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 ## What is Svelte?

-Svelte is a frontend JavaScript framework akin to [React](https://reactjs.org), [Vue](https://vuejs.org), or any other component-based frontend framework.
-Svelte is the newest of the big names in the space, however, and it definitely seems as though it's learned from the others, in terms of both developer experience and user optimization.
+At a basic level, Svelte is a frontend framework akin to [React](https://reactjs.org), [Vue](https://vuejs.org), etc. Svelte is the newest of the big names in the space, however, and it definitely seems as though it's learned from the others, in terms of both developer experience and user optimization.

-Or, if you prefer, this was my (admittedly cheeky) take on it when I first learned it:

-{@html `<blockquote class="twitter-tweet"><p lang="en" dir="ltr">My elevator pitch for <a href="https://twitter.com/sveltejs?ref_src=twsrc%5Etfw">@sveltejs</a> :<br><br>Svelte is React without all the bullshit.</p>&mdash; Josh Collinsworth (@jjcollinsworth) <a href="https://twitter.com/jjcollinsworth/status/1155265498675929088?ref_src=twsrc%5Etfw">July 27, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>`}

 As with any frontend framework, you use Svelte to build components, which are then the building blocks for your user interface (UI).
 As events happen and state and data change (for example: a user adding an item to the cart), the Svelte component(s) automatically update to reflect those changes in the UI.

 So how is Svelte _different_?
 Glad you asked…

-### Why Svelte?
+### How is Svelte different?

+Svelte was created by [Rich Harris](https://twitter.com/rich_harris), a developer and graphics editor for the [New York Times](https://www.nytimes.com/).

+The news world moves fast, so the interactive UIs and visualizations Harris was creating for the _Times_ needed to be built as quickly as possible.
+But since it's critical for the news to be accessible to _everyone_, those bits of interactivity had to be as small and performant as possible.

+Harris needed a solution that was extremely easy to build with, yet that would be fast and smooth for any reader.
+In many cases, the bloated JavaScript bundles that are the byproducts of many other frameworks disqualified.
+So Harris set out to build his own solution, and that's how Svelte was born.

+While relatively new and small compared to the other frameworks on the list, Svelte is uniquely battle-tested: the [New York Times Covid map](https://www.nytimes.com/interactive/2021/us/covid-cases.html) is a Svelte app.

+---

+The attention to developer experience (DX) is obvious in Svelte.
+I instantly loved how easy it made _everything_ I wanted to do--especially compared to React, as I cheekily tweeted at the time:

+{@html `<blockquote class="twitter-tweet"><p lang="en" dir="ltr">My elevator pitch for <a href="https://twitter.com/sveltejs?ref_src=twsrc%5Etfw">@sveltejs</a> :<br><br>Svelte is React without all the bullshit.</p>&mdash; Josh Collinsworth (@jjcollinsworth) <a href="https://twitter.com/jjcollinsworth/status/1155265498675929088?ref_src=twsrc%5Etfw">July 27, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>`}

-I instantly loved how easy Svelte made _everything_ I wanted to do (especially compared to React).
-I was consistently and pleasantly surprised how _little_ code I needed to do things in Svelte--and how close it was to the JavaScript, HTML and CSS I already knew.
+From the start, I was consistently and pleasantly surprised how _little_ code I needed to do things in Svelte--and how close it was to the JavaScript, HTML and CSS I already knew

 <Callout>
 Just about everywhere I'd normally be reaching for a workaround or tripping over a gotcha when using another framework, Svelte was delightfully straightforward.